30 types of events: Examples & free planning checklist

 Food and drink festivals

-Food and drink festivals are a celebration of international and local cuisine and drinks, including beers, wines, and artisanal spirits.
-They provide an opportunity to promote local restaurants and craft drink producers, providing cooking demonstrations, tastings, and workshops.
+Food and drink festivals are a way to celebrate food and drinks from around the world and from your own area, like beers, wines, and artisanal spirits.
+They provide local restaurants and craft drink makers a chance to show off their skills by holding cooking demos, tastings, and courses.

-- Suggested ticket types include: General Admission, VIP Tasting Experiences, Family Packages, and Designated Driver Discounts.
+• Suggested ticket types include: General Admission, VIP Tasting Experiences, Family Packages, and discounts for designated drivers.

 Fringe festivals

-Fringe festivals are a celebration of performing arts and showcase a wide array of innovative and experimental acts, including theater, dance, music, comedy, and multimedia performances.
+Fringe festivals are a celebration of the performing arts and feature a wide range of new and experimental acts, such as theater, dance, music, comedy, and multimedia events.

-- Complexity: Moderate to high; coordinating multiple performances, artist bookings, venue logistics, and marketing efforts.
+• Complexity: Moderate to high complexity: managing many performances, booking artists, handling venue logistics, and marketing initiatives.

 Comedy festivals

-These events can span a day or multiple days and typically feature a diverse lineup of stand-up, improv, and sketch comedy in venues such as theaters, pubs, and pop-up spaces.
+These events can last one day or several days, and they usually include a mix of stand-up, improv, and sketch comedy at places like theaters, bars, and pop-up locations.

-- Considerations and timing: Book acts well in advance and consider the target audience's sense of humor.
+• Things to think about and when to book: Book acts well in advance, and think about the audience's sense of humor.

 Literature festivals